Who Was Sylvanus Thayer?

 Retires from active duty and returns to family home in Braintree.

-Donates $40,000 to the Trustees of Dartmouth College “for the purpose of establishing … a School or Department of Architecture and Civil Engineering.”
+Donates $40,000 (increased to $70,000 by 1971) to the Trustees of Dartmouth College “for the purpose of establishing … a School or Department of Architecture and Civil Engineering.”
 Outlines a rigorous curriculum for a mainly post-graduate education in civil engineering.